 Thus filenames must not contain:

-nor can they contain any of the following list of reserved names:
+Also, the cannot contain any of the following list of reserved names: